adrian-d-hidalgo/test-issue-workflow/.github/ISSUE_TEMPLATE/hackathon-support-request.md

 ---
 name: Hackathon Support Request
 about: Hubs can request DevRel support to assist with providing technical guidance, mentorship, and resources for hackathons.
-title: ""
+title: "[Hackathon Support]"
-labels: hackathon
+labels: hackathon, startup
-assignees: ""
+assignees: ''

 ---

 ### Hackathon Name: What is the name of the hackathon?